Solving an Ill-Posed Problem

 The above work shows that the inverse problem is nonunique and ill-conditioned.
 This leads to the statement that “the inverse problem is ill-posed”.
 Any framework must handle these fundamental elements.

 The major weapon for handling nonuniqueness is to add more information and find a model that satisfies the geophysical data as well as this a priori information.
-The simplified flow chart for the inversion is now shown in .
+The simplified flow chart for the inversion is now shown in Figure 1.

 The prior information takes many forms and throughout this module we will have opportunity to illustrate all of them.
 When thinking about a general geophysical inversion where we attempt to find a distribution of a physical property that can be translated into geology, we might have: